 What Are the Classes for a Bachelor's Degree in Electrical Engineering?

-Common Classes for a B.S. in Electrical Engineering
+Overview of Common Classes for a B.S. in Electrical Engineering

 A Bachelor of Science (B.S.) in Electrical Engineering program emphasizes creativity, critical thinking, communication and complex engineering skills.
 General education coursework focuses on advanced math and science principles that can prepare you for upper-division classes.
 Electrical engineering courses provide instruction on the design, production and operation of electric devices and systems.

 Elective courses allow you to tailor your learning towards specific areas of interest, such as analog electronics or energy systems.
 Classes are usually structured to include both lecture and hands-on laboratory components.
-Read on to learn more about the required courses you'll need to take.

 This course allows you to become familiar with various types of circuits, including basic alternate current (AC) and direct current (DC) circuits, diode circuits and nonlinear circuits.
 You'll also learn about the theories behind circuit power transfers, usually through hands-on laboratory applications.